KRTirtho/spotube/README.md

 1. [hooks_riverpod](https://riverpod.dev) - A simple way to access state from anywhere in your application while robust and testable.
 1. [html](https://pub.dev/packages/html) - APIs for parsing and manipulating HTML content outside the browser.
 1. [http](https://pub.dev/packages/http) - A composable, multi-platform, Future-based API for HTTP requests.
+1. [internet_connection_checker](https://github.com/RounakTadvi/internet_connection_checker/tree/main) - A pure Dart library that checks for internet by opening a socket to a list of specified addresses, each with individual port and timeout.
+Defaults are provided for convenience.
 1. [intl](https://pub.dev/packages/intl) - Contains code to deal with internationalized/localized messages, date and number formatting and parsing, bi-directional text, and other internationalization issues.
 1. [introduction_screen](https://github.com/pyozer/introduction_screen) - Introduction/Onboarding package for flutter app with some customizations possibilities
 1. [json_annotation](https://pub.dev/packages/json_annotation) - Classes and helper functions that support JSON code generation via the `json_serializable` package.
 1. [logger](https://pub.dev/packages/logger) - Small, easy to use and extensible logger which prints beautiful logs.
 1. [media_kit](https://github.com/media-kit/media-kit) - A cross-platform video player & audio player for Flutter & Dart.
 Performant, stable, feature-proof & modular.
-1. [media_kit_native_event_loop](https://github.com/media-kit/media-kit) - Platform specific threaded event handling for media_kit.
-Enables support for higher number of concurrent instances.
-1. [media_kit_libs_android_audio](https://github.com/media-kit/media-kit.git) - Android package providing audio (only) native libraries for package:media_kit.
-1. [media_kit_libs_ios_audio](https://github.com/media-kit/media-kit.git) - iOS package providing audio native libraries for package:media_kit.
-1. [media_kit_libs_macos_audio](https://github.com/media-kit/media-kit.git) - macOS package providing audio native libraries for package:media_kit.
-1. [media_kit_libs_windows_audio](https://github.com/media-kit/media-kit.git) - Windows package providing audio (only) native libraries for package:media_kit.
+1. [media_kit_libs_audio](https://github.com/media-kit/media-kit.git) - package:media_kit audio (only) playback native libraries for all platforms.
-1. [media_kit_libs_linux](https://github.com/media-kit/media-kit.git) - GNU/Linux dependency package for package:media_kit.
-Necessary for initialization.
 1. [metadata_god](https://github.com/KRTirtho/metadata_god) - Plugin for retrieving and writing audio tags/metadata from audio files
 1. [mime](https://pub.dev/packages/mime) - Utilities for handling media (MIME) types, including determining a type from a file extension and file contents.
 1. [package_info_plus](https://plus.fluttercommunity.dev/) - Flutter plugin for querying information about the application package, such as CFBundleVersion on iOS or versionCode on Android.